open-ephys/onix-docs/source/Hardware Guide/Datasheets/fmc-link-control.rst

 .. warning::

-    The maximum DC voltage that can be produced by this device far exceeds the absolute maximum ratings for most headstages.
+    The maximum DC voltage that can be produced by this device may exceed the absolute maximum ratings for some headstages.
 Although they typically will have some form input overvoltage protection, the user should be careful to keep the voltage within a functional range.

+.. _onidatasheet_fmc_link_control_reg:

 Register Programming
 *******************************************